-40. Taco Salad
+39. Taco Salad

 Enjoy your tacos minus the taco with one of my favorite salad recipes.
 Your favorite Tex-Mex fixings — ground turkey, corn, avocados, tomatoes and more — give this salad a lot of nutritional bang for its buck.
 You’ll also love the homemade dressing.

 You won’t be the same after trying this Thai stir fry.
 Red chilies add heat while cashews add heart-healthy benefits, flavor and crunch.

-With a whopping 25 grams of protein, your body will hit the “reset” button after the first bite.
-And with three types of protein-packed lentils, this soup is anything but boring.
+With a whopping 25 grams of protein, your body will hit the “reset” button after the first bite, and with three types of protein-packed lentils, this soup is anything but boring.

 Not quite a pancake, not quite banana bread, these hearty little pancakes are full of post-workout fuel, no matter the time of day.
 Top them with fruit, nuts and maple syrup, or gobble them down on their own.